selwr/sequel/README.md

 Round and/or square brackets should not appear anywhere else in the filename, other than the positions shown above.

+When the files are read, they will be individually checked to see if they are corrupt.
+If any corrupt files are found, these will be added to a plaintext file and the program terminated so that the list of files can be repaired before a full and proper report can be generated.

 ### Directory structure
 The root of the archive should contain folders in which the PDF files reside.
 This highest-level of folder within the archive is denoted a 'theme', and can itself contain subfolders, which are denoted 'subjects'.
 No further recursive folders can be analysed.